Dry Ice

 Always be sure work areas and transport vehicles are well ventilated when working with or transporting dry ice and packages with dry ice.
 Consult your local dry ice and liquid CO2 supplier for more information.

-Packaging Using Dry Ice
+📦 Packaging Using Dry Ice Only

-- Line the insulated container with at least one 2-mil. plastic bag and sufficient absorbent material above and below the product.
+- Line the insulated container with at least one 2-mil plastic bag and sufficient absorbent material above and below the product.

 - Double bag products that can thaw or melt.